ibarwick/firebird_fdw/README.md

 Simple TAP tests are provided in the `t/` directory.
 These require a running Firebird database to be available; provide connection details for this with the standard Firebird environment variables `ISC_DATABASE`, `ISC_USER` and `ISC_PASSWORD`.
+Additionally, the non-standard environment variable `ISC_PORT` can be provided to specify a non-default port number.

 The tests are designed for PostgreSQL 9.5 and later, and require it to have been compiled with the `--enable-tap-tests` option.

 Run with